 Environmental Impact Mitigation Measures Level of Significance after Mitigation Air Quality (cont.)
+Air Quality (cont.)
 Impact 4.4-6: Project construction and decommissioning activities would not expose sensitive receptors to risk of Valley Fever.
-No mitigation required Less than Significant Biological Resources Impact 4.5-1: Project construction and Mitigation Measure 4.5-1: Protection of Special-Status Species Less than Significant decommissioning could have a substantial adverse Crownscale: direct or indirect impact on special-status species.
-A qualified biologist shall survey the site prior to construction to identify the current extent of the crownscale rare plant community, and the Project owner shall develop a Rare Plant Avoidance and Mitigation Plan.
-The Rare Plant Avoidance and Mitigation Plan shall evaluate options for safeguarding the rare plant community, including potential avoidance, maintenance, fencing, restoration, transplantation or seed transfer, as well as monitoring and long-term management requirements.
+No mitigation required Less than Significant Biological Resources Biological Resources Impact 4.5-1: Project construction and decommissioning could have a substantial adverse direct or indirect impact on special-status species.
+Mitigation Measure 4.5-1: Protection of Special-Status Species Crownscale: A qualified biologist shall survey the site prior to construction 3 to identify the current extent of the crownscale rare plant community, and the Project owner shall develop a Rare Plant Avoidance and Mitigation Plan.
+The Rare Plant Avoidance and Mitigation Plan and levaluate options for safeguarding the rare plant community, including potential avoidance, maintenance, fencing, restoration, transplantation or seed transfer, as well as monitoring and long-term management requirements.
 Prior to construction, the Project owner shall coordinate with Fresno County regarding the Project's impacts on crownscale.
 Fresno County shall be notified at least 10 days prior to construction in areas containing special-status plants to allow for the salvage of special-status plants or seed.
 San Joaquin kit fox: Preconstruction surveys shall be conducted by a qualified biologist for the presence of San Joaquin kit fox dens within 14 days prior to commencement of construction activities.
 The surveys shall be conducted in areas of suitable habitat for San Joaquin kit fox (areas that have been disked within 12 months prior to the start of ground-disturbing activities are not considered suitable).
 Surveys need not be conducted for all areas of suitable habitat at one time; they may be phased so that surveys occur within 14 days prior to that portion of the site is disturbed.
 If no potential San Joaquin kit fox dens are present, no further mitigation is required.
-If potential dens are observed and avoidance is determined to be feasible (as defined in CEQA Guidelines §15364 consistent with the USFWS [1999] Standardized Recommendations for Protection of the San Joaquin Kit Fox ) by a qualified biologist in consultation with the Project owner and the County, buffer distances shall be established prior to construction activities.
-If avoidance of the potential dens is not feasible, the following measures are required to avoid potential adverse effects to the San Joaquin kit fox: If the qualified biologist determines that potential dens are inactive, the biologist shall excavate these dens by hand with a shovel to prevent badgers or foxes from re-using them during construction.
-If the qualified biologist determines that a retractive days are the days and the prevention of the statement of the state If the qualified biologist determines that a potential non-natal den may be active, an on-site passive relocation program shall be implemented with prior approval from the USFWS.
+If potential Construction activities.
+If potential dens are observed and avoidance is determined to be feasible (as defined in CEQA Guidelines §15364 consistent with the USFWS [1999] Standardized Recommendations for Protection of the San Joaquin Kit Fox) by a qualified Less than Significant If the qualified biologist determines that a potential non-natal den may be active, an on-site passive relocation program shall be implemented with prior approval from the USFWS.
 This program shall consist of excluding San Joaquin kit foxes from occupied burrows by installation of one-way doors at burrow entrances, monitoring of the burrow for 72 hours to confirm usage has been discontinued, and excavation and collapse of the burrow to prevent reoccupation.
 After the qualified biologist determines that the San Joaquin kit foxes have stopped using active dens within the Project boundary, the dens shall be hand-excavated as stated above for inactive dens.

-&lt;sup>3 Construction activities include fence installation, vegetation removal, ground disturbance, grading, materials placement, assembly and installation of components, on-site vehicle traffic, and any other site activities associated with building the Project.
+3 Construction activities include fence installation, vegetation removal, ground disturbance, grading, materials placement, assembly and installation of components, on-site vehicle traffic, and any other site activities associated with building the Project.